 Reasons to Consider a Prenup After Marriage

 - Harmony: A post-nuptial agreement, although it seems unromantic, can actually help couples struggling with financial differences to keep their marriage intact, says Chris A. Stachtiaris, an attorney who specializes in family law and trained in collaborative law, an alternative process to court-based divorces.
-How can a post-nuptial agreement help couples stay together?
-For instance, says Stachtiaris, if you constantly argue about your partner's gambling debts but your marriage is otherwise fine, you can stipulate that your debts are not their debts and visa versa.
+A post-nuptial agreement can actually help couples stay together.
+According to Stachtiaris, if you constantly argue about your partner's gambling debts, for instance, but your marriage is otherwise fine, you can stipulate that your debts are not their debts and visa versa.
 Sometimes, separating your finances can help eliminate one of your main arguments in order to live more harmoniously.

-- A Way Out: Feeling protected if something were to ever happen to your marriage can lift you out of desperation and keep you from staying in an unhappy marriage for the wrong reasons.
+- A Way Out: If something were to ever happen to your marriage, the protection of a post-nuptial agreement can lift you out of desperation and keep you from staying in an unhappy marriage for the wrong reasons.
 You can use post-nuptial agreements to spell out the separation of your assets, what would happen to your assets and finances should you separate or divorce, and how the two of you would provide for your children after emancipation.
 (For example, would you both have to contribute to your child’s college education, even after they turn 18?
 If so, how much?)

-- Peace of Mind: While the prenup or postnup can be controversial—maybe the person with fewer assets will feel threatened or attacked—if you both agree, a post-nuptial agreement can help you spell out (and cushion) your financial future.
-Knowing that whether you get divorced or your spouse dies, for example, you will be financially stable.
+- Peace of Mind: While the prenup or postnup can be controversial (maybe the person with fewer assets will feel threatened or attacked) if you both agree, a post-nuptial agreement can help you spell out (and cushion) your financial future.
+Knowing whether you get divorced or your spouse dies, for example, you will be financially stable.